MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ipxroute.md

 ---
 title: ipxroute
-description: Reference topic for the ipxroute command, which displays and modifies information about the routing tables used by the IPX protocol. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ipxroute command, which displays and modifies information about the routing tables used by the IPX protocol. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article